laudrup/boost-wintls/README.md

 Boost 1.72, but at least newer versions ought to work as well.

 A working C++ compiler supporting the C++14 standard is required.
-Currently tested compilers are MSVC for Visual Studio 2019 and Clang 11.
+Currently tested compilers are:

+- MSVC for Visual Studio 2019
+- MSVC for Visual Studio 2017
+- Clang
+- MinGW64 (GCC)

+Only 64 bit builds have been tested.

 ## Building